South Australian Consolidated Acts (1) Where—

 person whose pecuniary interests, or whose rights or obligations at law or in

-equity, are affected according to whether the relationship of father and child
+equity, are affected according to whether the relationship of father or

-exists between two persons desires the court to determine whether the
+co-parent and child exists between two persons desires the court to determine

-that person may apply to the Court for a declaration of paternity, and if it
+that person may apply to the Court for a declaration of parentage, and if it

 is proved to the satisfaction of the Court that the relationship exists, the